CrabbRex/quietStudySpaces/DESIGN/README.md

 ## What will be implemented into MVP and what will be left out?
 For Quiet Study Spaces, the Minimal Viable Product will implement just enough features and functionality to work.
 This will include:
-- User Authenticaion: Signup and login with Firebase Authentication.
+- **User Authenticaion:** Signup and login.
-- Map with Study Locations: Display users currently location, show markers for study locations, clicking a marker opens the location's modal.
+- **Map with Study Locations:** Display users current location, show some hard coded markers for study locations.
+Clicking a marker opens the location's modal.
-- Adding Study Locations: Users can add new locations using their current GPS location, submit basic names and check off the filters.
-This data will be stored in a database.
+- **Adding Study Locations:** Users can add new locations using their current GPS location, submit basic names and check off the filters.
+Available through a button on the home page.
+However, new study locations will be local to the user and not visible to others in the MVP.
+Future versions shoud allow dynamic updates.
-- Basic Filtering: Allows filtering of locations by two filters instead of the many listed.
+- **Basic Filtering:** Allows filtering of locations by two filters instead of the many listed.
+Available through a button on the home page.
-- Favourites System: Users can favourite a study spot.
+- **Favourites System:** Users can favourite a study spot.
 A seperate screen will show the favourited spots.
-- Navigation Bar: Along the bottom of all screens (excluding modals) is a simple navigation bar for easy navigation of the app.
+- **Navigation Bar:** Along the bottom of all screens (excluding modals) is a simple navigation bar for easy navigation of the app.
+This MVP is desgigned to focus on a localised version with limited map functioanlity and limited data sharing.
+Future updates will include dynamic data sharing and more advanced features.

 What will be left out of the MVP: (For Future Development)
-- Photo Uploading: Users will not be able to take and upload photos of their study spots.
+- **Photo Uploading:** Users will not be able to take and upload photos of their study spots.
-- The MVP will only include a few filtering options.
+- **Filtering:** The MVP will only include a few filtering options.
-- Favourite Spots Count: The location will not show how many users have favourited a spot.
+- **Favourite Spots Count:** Locations modal's will not show how many users have favourited a spot.
-- Favourite Screen Functionality: When clicking on a favourited space in the favourites screen, nothing will happen.
-It is just a list.
+- **Favourite Screen Functionality:** When users click on a favourited space in the favourites screen, no additional action will be attached.
+It will simply be a list of their favourited spaces.
-- Full Account Management: No email/username change and no 2FA in the MVP.
+- **Full Account Management:** More complex account management features like email/username change and two-factor authentication will be excluded.
-- Newly added study location will not be visible to other users on the MVP.
+- **Dynamic Date Sharing:** Newly added study location will not be visible to other users on the MVP.